 So what causes flatulence in dogs?
 Let’s take a look…

 Gulping Down Food

-Perhaps the most common cause of canine flatulence is eating too fast, resulting in a large amount of air being swallowed (a condition called aerophagia).
-The air swallowed by the dog tends to travel quickly through the intestines resulting in gas.
+Perhaps the most common reason why a dog becomes gassy is because the dog is eating too fast.
+This results in a large amount of air being swallowed (a condition called “aerophagia”).
+The air swallowed by the dog tends to travel quickly through the intestines, resulting in gas.

 Another common cause of canine flatulence is eating certain highly fermentable foods that cause gas, such as beans, cauliflower, cabbage, and soybeans.